JuPedSim/JuPedSim/README.md

 ## JuPedSim
 Simulating pedestrians with state of the art models.
-The Jülich Pedestrian Simulator consists of four modules which are loosely coupled and can be used independently at the moment.
+The Jülich Pedestrian Simulator consists of three modules which are loosely coupled and can be used independently at the moment.
 These are:

 1. `JPScore`: the core module computing the trajectories.
 At the moment the [Generalized Centrifugal Force Model](http://arxiv.org/abs/1008.4297) is implemented.
 Another (yet unpuplished) model is implemented.